 Where the potential impacts can’t be avoided, we work with locals to ensure management approaches and regulatory requirements are clearly understood and aligned with community expectations.

-Bungaban will occupy less than 6 per cent of the total combined area of its host cattle properties.
+Once operational, Bungaban will occupy around 1 per cent of the total combined area of its host cattle properties.

 Our design process includes early consultation with host landholders to develop a project layout that minimises disruption to farming practices.